- Although there are subcategories of how businesses are structured, most follow either a flat or tall organizational model.

 - Flat management styles are being newly implemented to allow for more autonomy among staff members.

 - Organizations that follow a tall business structure abide by a traditional hierarchy of senior executives at the top.

-To create a company that has the potential to upset an existing industry and create a lasting impact on the world, your corporate culture absolutely has to be unique, inspiring and challenging.
+To create a company that has the potential to upset an existing industry, and create a lasting impact on the world, your corporate culture has to be unique, inspiring and challenging.

-Financial incentives are one of the key ways to build excitement and give early members of a team a sense of ownership in they brand they’re creating.
+Offering financial incentives is one way to build excitement and give early members of a team a sense of ownership in the brand they're creating.
 But, as it turns out, it's also about the structure and management that becomes the lifeblood of the company culture.

 Mark Cuban is often cited as one of the biggest proponents of a flat management structure for an early-stage startup.